 We've completed fieldwork for projects quicker with online methodologies than it took just to train and pre-test a call center team on a phone survey project.
 Think about that for a second.

 As an impatient market researcher, reading about projects or case studies that take 4 weeks or more to field really irks me.
 It does.
 That's an eternity for us and an eternity to wait for insights for our clients.
 Maybe it's the Drive in our name, but we move fast because each additional day of fieldwork is one extra day it takes for our clients to take action.

 Clients of market research want instant gratification, instant results.
 They want to see the ROI immediately on a survey.
-Using a phone methodology, it can take weeks to reach an acceptable sample size where the client is comfortable reading into and accepting the data as reliable.
+Using a phone methodology, it can take weeks to months to reach an acceptable sample size where the client is comfortable reading into and accepting the data as reliable.
 With an online survey, this can happen within 1 hour of invitations.

 Now, we ask you to think about that as well for a second.

 Okay, done ruminating on that point?
 Let's move on to nail number 3.